Dr. Zero: Self-Evolving Search Agents without Training Data: Methodology

 We employ a proposer-solver self-evolution framework where both models function as search agents capable of leveraging external knowledge.
 Equipped with the external search engine $\mathcal{R}$, the proposer $\pi_\theta$ and the solver $\pi_\phi$ are trained to maximize their respective expected rewards:

 where $r$ denotes the proposer reward and $\mathbb{I}$ is the indicator function.
 In contrast to the solver's simple outcome-based reward, the proposer reward is defined over the distribution of predicted answers (i.e., $\{ \hat{y}_i \}_{i=1}^n$).
 If all predictions are correct, the question is considered trivial, whereas if none are correct, the question is likely too difficult for the solver.
 To enable self-evolution of $\pi_\theta$ and $\pi_\phi$, we iteratively optimize both components in a symbiotic loop: the proposer learns to synthesize diverse and challenging questions, while the solver enhances its reasoning abilities by learning from these questions.
 The improved solver performance subsequently encourages the proposer to generate increasingly complex queries, forming a continuously evolving curriculum (see \Cref{fig:method}).
 We initialize both models from the same base LLM and rely exclusively on the search tool ($\mathcal{R}$) for external knowledge.
-To strictly adhere to our training data-free setting, we avoid utilizing any demonstrations, questions or annotated answers in our framework.
+To adhere to our setting without curated QA training data, we avoid utilizing any demonstrations, human-written questions or annotated answers in our framework.